Signs and wonders: Critical responses

+2 Corinthians 12:12).
+He also argues that there was evidence of sign gifts fading in the latter days of the Apostle Paul's ministry because Paul’s miraculous healing powers were fading (Philippians 2:25-30, 1 Timothy 5:22-23, 2 Timothy 4:19-20), thus the signs and wonders have ceased after the death of all the apostles and are no longer continuing in the Church Age.

 Defense and reflection

 The ongoing theological reflection accompanying the signs and wonders movement was evidenced by Fuller Theological Seminary's 1988 Symposium on Power Evangelism and C. Peter Wagner's book titled The Third Wave of the Holy Spirit.
 The study of the missiological implications of signs and wonders would continue on into the turn of the century.

 Cessationists believe that spiritual gifts such as speaking in tongues, prophecy and healing ceased with the Apostolic Age, leading to a cessationism versus continuationism debate.
 The broader debate specifically over the signs and wonders movement and the present-day function of the manifestation gifts would continue into the 1990s.

 Power evangelism

 The term power evangelism originally comes from Lonnie Frisbee's ministry but some of his harshest critics for heavy use of the Holy Spirit and the gifts of the Spirit came from the churches he helped found.

 Power evangelism is a form of evangelism which relies on the supernatural power and gifts of the Holy Spirit, that is, on signs and wonders, to reach new converts and work through born again Christians.
 It is not the way most churches practice evangelism currently, which relies on an intellectual argument with the hope of salvation through logic and structured rituals.